 - Five (5) days have passed since the symptoms first appeared and

 - Symptoms are improved

 You also may submit a medical professional's note indicating an alternative diagnosis or obtain an acute infection test that comes back negative for COVID-19 to gain clearance to return to school.
 Students must check-in with the school nurse before being allowed to return to classes.

 What happens if someone infected with COVID-19 is on campus?

 - Schools must immediately separate any student who shows COVID-19 symptoms while at school until the student can be picked up by a parent or guardian.
 The parent or guardian is expected to come pick up the student immediately.

 - Students who report feeling feverish will be given an immediate temperature check to determine if they are symptomatic for COVID-19.

-Required Actions if Individuals with Lab-Confirmed Cases Have Been in a School
+Required Actions if Individuals with Test-Confirmed Cases Have Been in a School

 - If an individual who has been in a school is test-confirmed to have COVID-19, EMS ISD must notify its local health department, in accordance with applicable federal, state, and local laws and regulations, including confidentiality requirements of the Americans with Disabilities Act (ADA) and Family Educational Rights and Privacy Act (FERPA).